You will have a specific budget to stick to as a student but with a few helpful hints and tips you can make your money go a long way.

 Try to be realistic and as accurate as possible when you think through your weekly spending figures.
 You can adjust your figures as the situation changes.

-The below example of a basic student budget (based on figures from 2022/23) will help you to make an outline of things to include:
+The below example of a basic student budget (based on figures in July 2023) will help you to make an outline of things to include:

 |Essential spending||Private renting weekly amount||Self-catering halls weekly amount|

 |Accommodation||£125 or more (bills not included)||£139 (en-suite, bills included)|

 |Contents insurance||£4||£0 (unless cover for specific belongings required)|